 Qsymia And Belviq

 In clinical trials, Qsymia weight loss was on average 8.9 percent greater than for those taking placebo.
-Adults taking Belviq had an average weight loss that was 3-3.7 percent greater than placebo.
+Adults taking Belviq had an average weight loss that was 3 to 3.7 percent greater than placebo.
 Both Qsymia and Belviq are C-IV controlled substances.
 Neither drug is approved for use in children.

-With Saxenda, the approved in December 2014, the average weight loss that patients in clinical trials experienced was 4.5 percent from baseline weight compared to placebo treatment over one year.
+With Saxenda, approval in December 2014, the average weight loss that patients in clinical trials experienced was 4.5 percent from baseline weight compared to placebo treatment over one year.

 How Does Qsymia Work?

 Qsymia is a combination of two drugs, phentermine and extended-released topiramate.
-Phentermine acts to suppress the appetite, and topiramate is an anti-seizure medicine that may help people feel full.
+Phentermine acts to suppress the appetite, and topiramate is an anti-seizure medicine, but in this case it is used because it may help people feel full.

 Important Facts About Qsymia